slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

 '

 ```
+It create subscription for a already registered user.
 `gateway-name` can be any valid payment-type suppored by Accesstype.

 `accesstype-plan-id` is the Id of plan in Accesstype

 ## LIST All subscriptions of a user
-It gives all subscriptions for a user.

-This API is safe to call from the front end JS, where it will read session-cookie to determine the current user.
-Backend callers can use X-QT-AUTH for the same purpose.

 ```shell
 curl -H "X-QT-AUTH: <your-auth-token>" http://sketches.quintype.com/api/v1/members/me/subscriptions